Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in Indiana.
-Research shows that homes with solar installations sell for more than comparable homes without them.
+Yes, solar panels can increase your home value in Indiana.
+A Zillow study found that homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a median-priced Indiana home, that could mean thousands of dollars in added value.